rust-lang/surveys/surveys/2021-contributor-survey/questions.md

 > Core survey question.
 This directly identifies the problems the Rust
 > Foundation and Project leadership should be focused on.

-### What kind of support would you like to see or expect to see from the rust foundation?
+### What kind of support would you like to see or expect to see from the Rust Foundation?

 - TODO: add multiple choice options as well
 - Other: Free Form